aquasecurity/kube-bench/README.md

 ...
 ```

-If using a JSON config file, the syntax is:
+You can also define jsonpath and yamlpath tests using the following syntax:

 ```
 tests:
 - jsonpath: